monkj24/pands-project/README.md

 | 1   | 3   | 'sepal\_width'  | 'petal\_width'  |
 | 2   | 3   | 'petal\_length' | 'petal\_width'  |

-The seaborn function sns.scatterplot() is used to plot one variable against another, seperates by class color (hue='class) , types gradient (palette='viridis').
+The seaborn function sns.scatterplot() is used to plot one variable against another, separated by class color (hue='class), and type gradient (palette='viridis').
-To the plot was added legend, title and labels with overlap prevention.
-At the end plots was saving as a png files named after two columns.
+A legend, a title, and labels with overlap prevention were added to the plot.
+At the end, plots were saved as PNG files named after the two columns.

 ### F) Box plots

+A box plot is a graph that displays the distribution of a dataset.
+It presents essential summary statistics such as the median, quartiles, and expected outliers in a clear and graphic format.
+Box plots allow  to present an overview of the distribution, highlight potential, and examine different datasets in a simple and visual format.

+To create a boxplot, I used the loop function to visualize how variables are distributed using quartiles.
+Function creates one separate boxplot for each class.
+All boxplots are saved as image files.

 ### G) Pairplot

 # 4. References